bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 So we're, you know, we're working on it.
 We're talking to a bunch of different providers and hopefully people take off their, for our hands.
 And as we get more versed into non-boomer chain, bunker coin, then we can, we'll do it ourselves.
-We have, listen, we have a sea `Lightning` node now running for, I don't know how long, a year or two, still running.
+We have, listen, we have a c-lightning node now running for, I don't know how long, a year or two, still running.
 It doesn't connect to anyone, but still running.
 So yeah, I do deserve to be called out.
 I mean, our store still uses legacy addresses.